 Producers: Zind Humbrecht, Albert Boxler, Josmeyer…

-• Schoenenbourg (Riquewihr) – Gypsiferous slopes renowned for their full-bodied, powerful Rieslings, built for aging, with characteristic smoky notes.
+- Schoenenbourg (Riquewihr) – Gypsum-rich hillsides renowned for rieslings of great breadth, powerful and built for aging, with characteristic smoky notes.

 Producers: Bott-Geyl, Marcel Deiss, Hugel…

-• Wiebelsberg (Andlau) – Sandy, steep terroir dedicated to Riesling, producing taut, elegant, and mineral wines that refine beautifully with age.
+- Wiebelsberg (Andlau) – Sandy and sloping terroir dedicated to Riesling, producing taut, elegant, and mineral wines that refine beautifully with age.

 Producers: Gresser, Kreydenweiss, Boeckel…